filwaitman/pysmartcache/doc.md

 ## Extra settings

+### Cache backend
+Default cache backend is `memcached`.
+For now `memcached` and `redis` are supported.
+You can use redis by:
+- Changing `cache_backend` parameter on `@cache()` call;
+- Defining an environment var called `PYSMARTCACHE_BACKEND`.

+Note that decorator call parameter supersedes OS var.
+So if you define both parameters, the one on decorator will be considered.

 ### Cache Time to live / timeout
 Default cache time to live / timeout is `3600` seconds (a.k.a.
 1 hour).
 You can change it by:
 - Using `timeout` parameter on `@cache()` call;